 When you suffer from torn biceps, you encounter symptoms such as:

 - Weakening of the elbow and the shoulder.
 You will find it troublesome to move your hand.

 - Swelling of the elbow with bruises visible on the elbow and the forearm.

 - You find trouble in twisting your forearm

 - You will experience spasms in the muscles.

 - You can also hear a snapping sound of the muscles.

 What should you do if you face this problem?

-d.
-If you have complete tears, you may need to undergo surgery.
+- If you have complete tears, you may need to undergo surgery.
 Talk to your doctor regarding that.
 If you wish to discuss any specific problem, you can consult an orthopedist.